-No. 1 Oklahoma vs. Texas in Dallas, TX
+No. 1 Oklahoma vs. Texas in Dallas, Tex.

-The 2011 version of the Red River Rivalry may not turn out to be as thrilling as those of previous years, but, being one of the best rivalries in college football, it is certainly still a must-watch.
-Also, one of the more interesting things this season will be to see how Texas, a program loaded with talent year after year, fares coming off an extremely disappointing 5-7 finish last year.
+The 2011 version of the Red River Rivalry may not turn out to be as thrilling as those of previous years.
+But being one of the best rivalries in college football, it is certainly still a must-watch.
+Also, one of the more interesting things this season will be to see how Texas, a program loaded with talent year after year, fares coming off an extremely disappointing 5-7 finish last season.

 No. 18 Ohio State @ No. 10 Nebraska

 This game looked a whole lot better on paper back when Ohio State still had Terrelle Pryor, but the Cornhuskers’ Big Ten home opener should still be a pretty good matchup.

 One year after holding the country’s top-ranked offense to its lowest point total of the season, the Bears look to once again slow down the Ducks’ fast-paced offense.
 However, with the game being at Autzen, it will be a whole lot tougher this time around.